Jim Sorgi: Indianapolis Colts

 Sorgi was selected 193rd overall in the sixth round in the 2004 NFL draft by the Indianapolis Colts.
 While there, Sorgi proved to be an adequate back-up to starting quarterback Peyton Manning.
 In his first season, Sorgi played against the Denver Broncos, throwing for 175 yards and 2 touchdowns.
 That was his only appearance that season.
 In the 2005 NFL season, he gained slightly more playing time, and completed 42 of 61 attempts for 444 yards.
 The bulk of his playing time in 2005 came against the Seattle Seahawks at the end of the regular season.

 In the 2008 season, he did not take the field until the final regular season game.
 He had a majority of the playing time in the 2008 preseason, as Manning was recovering from knee surgery.
 As of the end of the 2008 regular season, he had six career touchdown passes and one interception.
 On December 9, 2009, Sorgi was placed on injured reserve due to a torn labrum in his right shoulder.
 Sorgi was released by Indianapolis on March 5, 2010.

 New York Giants

 Sorgi signed with the New York Giants on March 9, 2010.
 Entering camp, Sorgi was expected to back up starting quarterback Eli Manning, but in a preseason game against the New York Jets, Sorgi tore the capsule in his right shoulder, and was later placed on season-ending Injured Reserve.
 Following the season, he became an unrestricted free agent.

 Personal life

-Sorgi currently resides in Pittsboro, Indiana with his wife Lana and sons, Jimmy III, Jackson and Jace.
+Sorgi currently resides in Pittsboro, Indiana with his wife Lana and sons, Jimmy III, Jack and Jace.
+Jack is currently committed to Sorgi's alma mater, Wisconsin.

-He is the co owner of Pro Team Tactical Performance.
+He is the co-owner of Pro Team Tactical Performance.